datacarpentry/semester-biology/syllabus/compbioproj_syllabus.md

 conducting research using computers and will further develop your computational background in an area that you wish to specialize in.
 You will also learn tools and approaches for managing research level computing problems.

+1. Learn standard approaches and tools for computational research projects
+2. Apply these tools to address real research questions in biology

 ### Website